Stability preservation in stochastic Galerkin projections of dynamical systems: Stability preservation

 \subsection{Stability-preserving transformation}

 The linear dynamical system~(\ref{linear-ode}) is assumed to involve stable matrices $A(p)$ for all~$p \in \Pi$.
 In view of~(\ref{lyapunov}), we use the parameter-dependent Lyapunov equations

 Let the matrices $Q(p)$ be symmetric positive definite for all~$p$.
-Constant choices $Q(p) \equiv Q_0$ are feasible.
+Constant choices $Q(p) \equiv Q_0$ are admissible.
 Consequently, the system (\ref{lyapunov-parameter}) has a unique symmetric positive definite solution~$M(p)$ for each~$p$.
-The following result guarantees the preservation of smoothness.
+We require a symmetric decomposition of~$M(p)$ for each~$p$.
+Concerning the smoothness, we demonstrate a property of the Cholesky factorization.
+The proof follows the steps in~\cite[p.~295]{schatzman}, where the continuity of this decomposition is shown.